IT4306 · IT Project Management · Level II Sem 4

 ▶ Answer

-Scope Creep is the tendency for project scope to keep growing over time without proper authorization or control.
-It is one of the most damaging problems in IT project management.
+Scope Creep — the uncontrolled, gradual expansion of project scope without authorization.
+One of the most common and costly problems in IT project management.

-Variance = the difference between planned and actual performance.
-Tracking variance helps detect scope creep and deviations early before they escalate.
+Variance = difference between planned and actual performance.
+Monitoring variance detects scope creep and cost/schedule deviations early.

 08

-How does scope definition evolve from the Project Charter through to the final Project Scope Statement?
-Illustrate with an example.
+How does scope definition evolve from Project Charter to the final Scope Statement?
+Give an example.

 Scope Definition